GET ORDAINED

 Next, find out if you need to register as a minister in your state or county in order to perform marriage.
 Not all states or counties require registration, but many do.
 Order your minister credentials early, and register with enough time before the wedding date to avoid unexpected delays or stress.

-4. Research what makes a great ceremony.
+4. Research sample wedding scripts online to see what makes a great ceremony.

 Read your script out loud until it feels familiar and natural.
 Time it!
 Then show the couple your script to get their feedback, and make any needed changes.
 Practice any special unity rituals included in the ceremony.